 Bottom Line on Greenlight Debit Card

 Greenlight hits the mark in providing teens with a measure of independence to learn to manage their money while providing parents with the control and oversight to decide what measure of independence is appropriate for their children.

-The app is clear and accessible, highlighting for teens where they’re spending and what they’re saving.
+The app is clear and accessible, highlighting for teens how they’re spending and what they’re saving.
 And it’s a time-saver for parents, allowing them to easily manage transfers to their kids and keep an eye out for all of them in one place.